Denver Public Indecency

 This crime is normally charged as a petty offense but can become a class one misdemeanor (and a sex offense) if it is a second or more violation of subsection 4 above.
 For this reason, it is essential that anyone charged with their first Public Indecency charge zealously defend those allegations.
 If a later charge comes into play, you will become a sex offender based on the prior offense.

 This crime often arises when someone is urinating in public.
 Since there is no intent for self-gratification, it is not charged as Indecent Exposure.
 An inexperienced Deputy District Attorney, however, might still charge your circumstances as a sex offense.
-So, be smart, exercise your right to remain silent, and call the experienced sex crimes attorneys at O'Malley and Sawyer, LLC, at 303-731-0719.
+So, be smart, exercise your right to remain silent, and call the experienced sex crimes attorneys at Sawyer Legal Group, LLC, at 303-731-0719.
 Together, we can protect your future.